 "Sanctify them in the truth; Your word is truth.John 17:17(NASB)

-It is through the Word of God that we are sanctified: Sanctify them in the truth; Jesus prayed, Your word is truth.
-Yes, the Word of God is living and powerful and it is the word of truth, which has a beautiful sanctifying effect on all God’s children.
-It is as we read and meditate on the truth of God’s Word, study its pages, hold its precious truth in our hearts and trust our heavenly Father to complete the good work that He has started in us that we find that Scripture has a powerful cleansing effect within, as we are set apart unto God.
+It is through the Word of God that we are sanctified: "Sanctify them in the truth," Jesus prayed, "Your Word is truth."
+Yes, the Word of God is living and powerful and it is the Word of truth which has a beautiful, sanctifying effect on all God’s children.
+It is as we read and meditate on the truth of God’s Word, study its pages, hold its precious truth in our hearts, and trust our heavenly Father to complete the good work that He has started in us, that we find that Scripture has a powerful cleansing effect within, as we are set apart unto God - sanctified unto Him.